-28 Nov How to treat eating disorders with virtual reality
+28 Nov How to work on eating disorders with virtual reality

 Immersive environments are increasingly used to treat disorders that involve managing complex emotions.
 Reproducing situations that generate anxiety in the patient and being able to treat them with the therapist at the time of the experience can reinforce the benefits of traditional therapy.
 Several studies have shown how Virtual Reality (VR) brings great benefits in the treatment of Eating Disorders (eating disorders).

 One of the most recent theses extracted from Exposure Therapy through Virtual Reality in eating disorders (1) analyzes 13 studies of samples of patients with eating disorders and population without eating disorders to which they are exposed to virtual reality environments and stimuli.
 The results show evidence about the ability of VR to cause anxiety responses in patients with eating disorders and, therefore, its effectiveness in exposure therapy.
 The study also detects the efficient use of VR for the prevention of binge eating behavior in patients with bulimia and binge eating disorder.

 In parallel, the University of Nottingham and the University of Nottingham Trent are working in collaboration with the technology company Radford Body Aspect and the national innovation agency InnovateUK to develop tools that could help patients with eating disorders to manage their reactions to the exposure food.